Houston's Line of Duty Firefighters

 Buried: Resthaven Memorial Gardens Cemetery, Plot 72, Space 1

-Willis McWhorter died in an accident that claimed the life of his fellow crew member, Charles Jedlicka and injured two firefighters.
-McWhorter died at the scene.
-Engine 30 was responding to a house fire on Airline Drive and Benbrook Street.
+Willis McWhorter died in an accident that claimed the life of his fellow crew member, Charles Jedlicka and seriously injured the captain and his chauffeur.
+Engine 30 was responding to a house fire located at 7320 Airline Drive and Benbrook Street.
 The accident occurred at the intersection of Fulton Street and Berry Street.
-An approaching transport truck, carrying steel beams saw Engine 30, but was unable to stop due to its heavy load.
+An approaching transport truck, carrying steel beams, saw Engine 30, but was unable to stop in time due to it’s heavy load.
 The fire apparatus was broadsided, breaking it into several pieces.
+McWhorter died at the scene.

 Frank William Medlenka